Investigamer/Proxyshop/README.md

 In your proxyshop directory, look for a folder named `logs`, inside that folder you should see `error.txt`, check the last error log in that file.
 If the error isn't obvious, join our Discord and feel free to ask for help in the #Proxyshop channel.
 </details>

-# Credits
+## Credits
 * Our [amazing Patreon supporters](https://www.patreon.com/mpcfill) who literally keep this project going.
-* Chilli Axe for his outstanding [MTG Photoshop Automation](https://github.com/chilli-axe/mtg-photoshop-automation) project that Proxyshop was inspired by, and for producing many of the base PSD templates that have been modified to work with Proxyshop
+* Chilli Axe for his outstanding [MTG Photoshop Automation](https://github.com/chilli-axe/mtg-photoshop-automation) project that Proxyshop was inspired by, and for producing many of the base PSD templates that have been modified to work with Proxyshop.
 * Additional template and asset support from:
   * SilvanMTG
   * Nelynes